aws-solutions/qnabot-on-aws/tuning_accuracy_guide/AWS_QnABot_tuning_recognition_accuracy_guide.md

 ==========

-There are of course many ways we can improve the search experience, such as adding support for synonyms, lexicons, taxonomies.
+There are of course many ways we can improve the search experience, such as adding support for synonyms, lexicons, taxonomies, and [Amazon Kendra integration](https://www.amazon.com/qnabot/#kendra) now provides an alternative approach to question matching.
 We are continuing to explore and see how that we could best integrate that in the solution.
 As we look to further improving and extending the AWS QnABot solution with more functionalities and features, we welcome you to share